-THERE will be sent out to the Divisions at an early date letter containing amendments to our laws which the Board of Directors is to submit.
-Efforts will be made to have this letter reach each Division arrange in December, but in case it does not if is requested that the Division arrange for a special meeting for its considera-tion, and during the month of December, The Divisions as soon after the meeting as is possible.
+THERE will be sent out to the Divisions at an early date a letter containing amendments to our laws which the Board of Directors is to submit.
+Efforts will be made to have this letter reach each Division in time for its regular meeting in December, but in case it does not it is requested that the Division arrange for a special meeting for its consideration, and during the month of December.
+The Division Secretary will at once report to headquarters the action taken by the Divisions as soon after the meeting as is possible.

 HOLYOKE'S BALL.
-HOLYOKE'S THERE will be sent out to the Divisions at an early date a letter containing amendments to our laws which the Board of Directors is to submit.
-Efforts will be made